-BANK OPERATING LOAN
+7. BANK OPERATING LOAN

 A demand operating loan to a maximum of \$1,000,000 is available to the organization.
 The operating loan bears interest at a rate of prime plus 1.5% per annum and is secured by a general security agreement covering all assets of the organization.
-As at March 31, 2020, the loan amounted to \$NIL.
+As at March 31, 2021, the outstanding loan balance was \$NIL.